madx/roy/README.md

 Roy
 ===

-Roy is a tiny module that aims to make any Ruby object Rack-friendly and provite it with a REST-like interface.
+Roy is a tiny module that aims to make any Ruby object Rack-friendly and provides it with a REST-like interface.

 Roy tries to be as less invasive as possible.
-In provides your objects with a `#call` method that takes a Rack environment and dispatchs to a regular method named after the HTTP method you want to catch.
+It provides your objects with a `#call` method that takes a Rack environment and dispatchs to a regular method named after the HTTP method you want to catch.

 ## Tests

-You can run the tests by running `rake test`.
+You can execute the tests by running `rake test`.
 They are written with Minitest.

 ## Example